How To Set

 - Adjust the red horizontal bar to set your Data cap, the maximum amount of allotted data per cycle.

-- Vertical bars: Adjust the two bars to display specific data usage for specific times in the monthly cycle.
-The image above shows the data usage between May 1st and May 8th, but the bars can be expanded or contracted to get a more specific or broad view of your data usage.
+- Vertical bars: Adjust the two bars to display data usage for specific times in the monthly cycle.
+The image above shows the data usage between May 1st and May 8th.
+The bars can be expanded to get a contracted or broad view.

-Here you’ll be able to get a closer look at how much data specific apps have been using and whether it’s Foreground or Background data.
-Some applications will even allow you to restrict background data completely while on a mobile network.
+Here you’ll get a closer look at how much data specific apps have been using.
+Whether it’s Foreground or Background data.
+Some applications will even allow you to restrict background data entirely while on a mobile network.

-This oft-overlooked Android feature is incredibly helpful if you’re trying to mind your data consumption on your phone.
-Not only will you know where youre data is going, but it'll allow you to have a say on where it can and can’t go.
+This often overlooked Android feature is beneficial if you’re trying to mind your data consumption on your phone.
+Not only will you know where your data is going.
+And allow you to have a say on where it can and can’t go.